fjord-mix/fjordrpm/README.md

 ### Example 1 - subglacial discharge

 This is a simulation of the fjord response to seasonal variability in subglacial discharge.
 The fjord is 60 km long, 6 km wide, 800 m deep and has a sill of depth 400 m.
 There is a single glacier with grounding line depth 800 m and a single plume of width 250 m (though there is commented code to have multiple plumes/glaciers).
-The shelf conditions are uniform in depth and time with a temperature of 3 $^{\circ}$C and salinity of 34.
-Within each year, the subglacial discharge is Gaussian in time with a peak of 300 m$^3$/s on the 200th day of the year.
+The shelf conditions are uniform in depth and time with a temperature of 3 <sup>o</sup>C and salinity of 34.
+Within each year, the subglacial discharge is Gaussian in time with a peak of 300 m<sup>3</sup>/s on the 200th day of the year.
 There are no icebergs.
 The simulation runs for 3 years with a time step of 0.2 days and 40 model layers of equal, 20 m, thickness.
 The output is saved once a day.
 All parameters not mentioned take their default values from `simulation_code/default_parameters.m`.

 The solution (run simulation to generate plots or see `examples/example1_subglacial_discharge.mp4`) shows the subglacial discharge-driven plume reaching the surface or close to the surface before intruding into the fjord.
 This intrusion results in seasonal cooling and freshening of the top 100 m of the fjord, which sets up an exchange with the shelf over the sill, whereby the top ~100 m flows from fjord to shelf, reaching a maximum of 0.15 m/s, and the ~100-400 m flows from shelf to fjord.
 When the subglacial discharge is active, there is some downwelling in the fjord where deep waters entrained by the plume have to be replaced by waters coming in over the sill.
 There is also seasonal plume-induced submarine melting reaching 6 m/d.